Category Archives: Photography

 Rhubarb Skies Photography Store

 Frameless prints fitted for wall mount available on metal (aluminum) or reinforced paper.
 Most prints available in 2×3 (i.e. 12″x18″) or 4×5 (i.e. 16″x20″) configuration with wide prints available in 1×2 format (i.e. 12″x24″).
-Base cost for metal prints is $1 per square inch with discounts available for multiple purchases and for paying subscribers to The Daily Rhubarb.
+Base cost for metal prints is $1 per square inch.
 Orders, questions to Tim Connor tjconnor56@gmail.com, or (509) 838-4580.
 Reproductions and use of images by permission only.

-Showtime, Great Blue Heron, Lower Latah Creek
+Showtime”– Great Blue Heron, Lower Latah Creek

 Geese flotilla at the Granite Dells near Prescott, Arizona

-A Dark Note.
-A fist of basalt amidst Ice Age flood cobbles, Spokane River
+The Outlier”– A fist of basalt amidst Ice Age flood cobbles, Spokane River

-Branch hopping Northern Flicker in the pines west of Spokane.
+Branch hopping Northern Flicker in the pines west of Spokane

 High Tide at Beach 4.
 Pacific shore, Olympic National Park